janpetzold/az305-learning/README.md

 Azure AD Domain Services can create managed ID in virtual network e.g. based on LDAP

 Conditional Access is a tool that Microsoft Entra ID uses to allow (or deny) access to resources based on identity signals.
 These signals include who the user is, where the user is, and what device the user is requesting access from.

 ![](images/conditional-access.png)

+So Conditional Access can use conditions user/group, application, device state, IP range, client application and sign-in risk.

 To use Conditional Access, you need a Microsoft Entra ID P1 or P2 license.
 If you have a Microsoft 365 Business Premium license, you also have access to Conditional Access features.